Meeting Time: February 08, 2023 at 3:00pm EST

 • Default_avatar

-Bill McLauchlan over 1 year ago
+Bill McLauchlan almost 2 years ago

 We are Staci and Bill McLauchlan, the owners of DISTRICT Arts.
 We are generally supported of a ban on single-use plastic bags.
 However, the nature of our art gallery business is such that almost everything we sell is too big to fit in a paper bag and is vulnerable to damage from rain, ice, and snow.
 We currently use very large plastic bags to protect the buyers purchases from the elements.
 Absent these bags, it is likely that we will lose sales on rainy/stormy days.
 We would request that an exemption be included for artworks.